matze-dd/Tex2txt/README.md

 - In text mode, macro arguments have to be delimited by {} braces or
   \[\] brackets.
-  This is perhaps the most severe issue.
+  This is perhaps the most severe restriction.
+  (Currently, only macros for text-mode accents form an exception.)
 - Mathematical material is represented by simple replacements.
 - Macros depending on (spacing) lengths may be treated incorrectly.
 - Parsing does not cross file boundaries.